The Role of School Boards

 Trustees are in touch with community stakeholders to understand what citizens value and want from their school communities.
 Trustees represent the entire jurisdiction.

-Catholic School Trustees
+The Role of Catholic School Trustees

 Catholic education is a special partnership between the school, the home, and the church.
 Catholic schools exist to offer parents a distinct education system for their children that develops students wholly: in spirit, in mind, and in body.